START HERE

 CHIEF ENGINEER

 Lt Comdr.
-Nova Eyes
+Nova Reyes

 Lt.
 Cmdr.
 Nova Reyes is the HMS Archivum’s Chief Engineer and the quiet heart of its mechanical soul.
 Born of Afro-Caribbean roots (Puerto Rican and Panamanian), and deeply attuned to the rhythms of Espiritismo and Santería, Nova doesn’t just fix machines—she communes with them.
 She hears the ship’s hum like a sacred drumbeat and feels its moods in her bones.
 Shy, observant, and almost otherworldly in her intuition, she walks the engine room like a priestess in a temple, coaxing harmony from chaos with hands that bless as much as they build.
 Beneath her calm exterior is a fierce devotion to the crew, and a quiet belief that every wire and pulse aboard the Archivum is part of a larger, sacred rhythm—a resonance she alone knows how to hear.